 Unlike the Clip 3, the StormBox Micro lacks an auxiliary input — it’s wireless or nothing with this model.

-Tribit StormBox Micro: Performance
+Tribit StormBox Micro review: Performance

 Don’t let its small size fool you: The StormBox Micro delivers very good sound for a speaker this size.
 It has especially impressive bass, something few micro Bluetooth speakers can manage — including the Clip 3.
 It also spreads sound fairly wide for a small speaker.
 The StormBox Micro doesn’t have as bright of a sound as the Clip 3, however.